Volume 16, Issue 2 (March & April 2025) BCN 2025, 16(2): 519-532 | Back to browse issues page

 Abstract:

-Background: This study aims to assess and compare the effects of low-frequency (LF) cognitive-behavioral therapy (CBT) and repetitive transcranial magnetic stimulation (rTMS) on symptoms and cognitive flexibility of adults with OCD.
+Introduction: This study aims to assess and compare the effects of low-frequency (LF) repetitive transcranial magnetic stimulation (rTMS) and cognitive-behavioral therapy (CBT)on symptoms and cognitive flexibility of adults with obsessive-compulsive disorder (OCD).

-Methods: This is a randomized clinical trial conducted on 24 people with OCD in Zanjan, Iran in two groups of CBT (n=12) and rTMS (n=12).
-The CBT with exposure and response prevention was presented at 20 sessions.
-The 1-Hz rTMS was delivered at 100 of resting MT using an 8-shaped coil over the right dorsolateral prefrontal cortex (F4) for 2 weeks at 10 sessions.
-They completed the Yale-Brown Obsessive Compulsive Scale (Y-BOCS) and the Cognitive Flexibility Inventory before, immediately, and one month after the intervention.
-Collected data were analyzed in SPSS v.22 software.
+Methods: This is a randomized clinical trial conducted on 24 people with OCD living in Zanjan City, Iran, in two groups of CBT (n=12) and rTMS (n=12).
+The CBT with exposure and response prevention (ERP) was presented at 20 sessions.
+The rTMS (1 Hz) was delivered at 100 resting motor thresholds using an 8-shaped coil over the right dorsolateral prefrontal cortex (DLPFC) (F4) for 2 weeks at 10 sessions.
+They completed the Yale-Brown obsessive-compulsive scale (Y-BOCS) and the cognitive flexibility inventory (CFI) before, immediately, and one month after the intervention.
+Collected data were analyzed in SPSS software, version 22.

-Results: Results showed a significant difference between the two groups in the severity of OCD symptoms (obsessions and compulsions) immediately after intervention (p<0.001), where higher reductions were observed in the CBT group.
-There was no significant difference between the two groups in cognitive flexibility (p>0.05).
-No significant difference was found between the groups in any study variables one month after interventions.
+Results: Results showed a significant difference between the two groups in the severity of OCD symptoms (obsessions and compulsions) immediately after the intervention (P<0.001), where higher reductions were observed in the CBT group.
+There was no significant difference between the two groups in cognitive flexibility (P>0.05).
+No significant difference was found between the groups in any study variable one month after interventions.

-Conclusion: There is a significant difference between CBT and LF rTMS techniques in reducing the severity of OCD symptoms, while there is no difference between them in improving cognitive flexibility of patients with OCD.
+Conclusion: There is a significant difference between CBT and LF-rTMS techniques in reducing the severity of OCD symptoms, while there is no difference between them in improving the cognitive flexibility of the patients.

 Type of Study: Original | Subject: Clinical Neuroscience